sina-mansour/neural-identity/README.md

 There are 3 different sets of uniqueness maps in total:

-- The high-resolution uniqueness maps are in: [`./data/uniqueness/High resolution`](https://github.com/sina-mansour/neural-identity/blob/master/data/uniqueness/High resolution)
+- The high-resolution uniqueness maps are in: [`./data/uniqueness/High resolution/`](https://github.com/sina-mansour/neural-identity/blob/master/data/uniqueness/High resolution/)
-- The atlas-level uniqueness maps generated from Glasser and Gordon atlas are in: [`./data/uniqueness/glasser`](https://github.com/sina-mansour/neural-identity/blob/master/data/uniqueness/glasser) and [`./data/uniqueness/gordon`](https://github.com/sina-mansour/neural-identity/blob/master/data/uniqueness/gordon) respectively
+- The atlas-level uniqueness maps generated from Glasser and Gordon atlas are in: [`./data/uniqueness/glasser/`](https://github.com/sina-mansour/neural-identity/blob/master/data/uniqueness/glasser/) and [`./data/uniqueness/gordon/`](https://github.com/sina-mansour/neural-identity/blob/master/data/uniqueness/gordon/) respectively
-- The holistic approach (high-resolution maps averaged on atlases) can be found in: [`./data/uniqueness/Holistic mean`](https://github.com/sina-mansour/neural-identity/blob/master/data/uniqueness/Holistic mean)
+- The holistic approach (high-resolution maps averaged on atlases) can be found in: [`./data/uniqueness/Holistic mean/`](https://github.com/sina-mansour/neural-identity/blob/master/data/uniqueness/Holistic mean/)

 ---

 ### High-resolution connectomes

-All the individual high-resolution connectomes produced with our pipeline could be accessed in our [publicly accessible S3 bucket](https://swift.rc.nectar.org.au/v1/AUTH_ee5989f4c9184ea29012bb124cd3dff0/connectome_storage/index.html).
+All the individual high-resolution connectomes (as well as the atlas-based counterparts) produced with our pipeline could be accessed in our [publicly accessible S3 bucket](https://swift.rc.nectar.org.au/v1/AUTH_ee5989f4c9184ea29012bb124cd3dff0/connectome_storage/index.html).
 The directory structure is similar to the HCP directory structure.
-The connectomes are saved as sparse matrices that can be loaded using [scipy.sparse.load_npz](https://docs.scipy.org/doc/scipy-1.1.0/reference/generated/scipy.sparse.load_npz.html).
+The high-resolution connectomes are saved as sparse matrices that can be loaded using [scipy.sparse.load_npz](https://docs.scipy.org/doc/scipy-1.1.0/reference/generated/scipy.sparse.load_npz.html).
+The atlas-based connectomes are saved as numpy matrices the can be loaded using [numpy.load](https://docs.scipy.org/doc/numpy/reference/generated/numpy.load.html).

 ---